-The Bill Period duration for Recalculation Settlement Statements T + 12B is aligned with the corresponding Initial Settlement Settlements.
-Therefore, invoicing of Recalculation Settlement Statements T+ 12B will only occur once a matched Bill Period duration (range of Trading Days) is published.
+The Bill Period duration for Recalculation Settlement Statements T + 70B is aligned with the corresponding Initial Settlement Settlements.
+Therefore, invoicing of Recalculation Settlement Statements T+ 70B will only occur once a matched Bill Period duration (range of Trading Days) is published.

-The Bill Period duration for Recalculation Settlement Statements T + 55B is the full Trading Month.
-Therefore, invoicing of Recalculation Settlement Statements T+ 55B will occur on the next weekly invoice instance that takes place after all Trading Days in the Trade Month are published.
-This includes publication of the corresponding monthly statement.

-As all settlement statements published after the Recalculation Settlement Statements T + 55B are optional, the Bill Period duration for those statements will vary based on the Trading Days that published in accordance with those timelines.
-This covers the Recalculation Settlement Statements for T + 9M through T + 36M, as well as any unscheduled Recalculation Settlement Statement.
+As all settlement statements published after the Recalculation Settlement Statements T + 70Bare optional, the Bill Period duration for those statements will vary based on the Trading Days that published in accordance with those timelines.
+This covers the Recalculation Settlement Statements for T + 11M through T + 24M, as well as any unscheduled Recalculation Settlement Statement.
 Invoicing of these statements will occur on the next weekly invoice instance that takes place after the publication deadline for all Trading Days in the corresponding Trade Month (includes the corresponding monthly statement) has passed, regardless of whether or not those Trading Days required publication.

 The table below sets provides a summary of the Bill Period duration definitions for each Settlement Statement Type: